 Trauma can disrupt brain growth and affect a learner's focus, emotional control, and relationships.
 Understanding trauma's impact helps educators support learners with SEMH needs (Perry, 2009; van der Kolk, 2014).
 Schools can respond better by knowing this connection (Bloom, 2010).

-Traditional vs. Trauma-Informed Response to Student behaviour
+Traditional vs. Trauma-Informed Response to Learner Behaviour

 Trauma-informed practice means we recognise trauma and support learners.
 We provide effective interventions throughout recovery.
 Create safe spaces and build trusting relationships with learners.
 Train staff to understand trauma's effects on learning (Cole et al., 2005).

-Research by Padesky and Miller (1994) shows trauma impacts learners.
+Trauma impacts learners (Perry, 2009; van der Kolk, 2014).
 Effects appear short and long term.
 Learners may show internal or external behaviours (van der Kolk, 2003).
 Trauma affects learning (Perry, 2009).

 Research shows trauma hurts learners' emotions and social skills quickly.
 They may struggle to form bonds and have trust problems.
 Trauma could also reduce their academic work (van der Kolk, 2003).